PelionIoT/virtual-demo-for-pelion/README.md

 1) an instance of the Pelion device management client built with your certificate that writes sensor values to the linux message queue running inside the docker container
 2) a graphical representation (GUI) of a device that picks up the sensor values from the queue and displays values in a "fake device" so that conversations about managed devices can take place.

 Our pre-existing docker image has a linux environment and a pre-built set of objects to run the demo.
-When you use the `docker run` command with your Access key as an argument the scripts inside the container use the Access key to retrieve a device certificate from your Pelion Device Management account and finalise the compliation of the client using your certificate.
+When you use the `docker run` command with your Access key as an argument the scripts inside the container use the Access key to retrieve a device certificate from your Pelion Device Management account and finalise the compilation of the client using your certificate.
 The client instance is then run, a `firstrun` file is written to the root of the docker container's linux environment, and the demo is running.
 The client passes values to the GUI using the linux message queue running inside the container, the the GUI is rendered on port 8888 of your local machine, the vibration values can be seen under the 3313/0/5700 resource for this device listed in the Pelion device management portal.

 When you kill the demo with `CTRL-C` you are halting the docker container ´pelion-demo´ but not destroying it.
 When you start the demo with the supplied launch scripts you are resuming the previously halted container, this solution means that the pelion client is re-used and the same Pelion deviceID used over multiple demo sessions.
 If you don't use the restart command in the launch scripts and instead issue a `docker run` command then a fresh instance of the docker image will be created as a new container, which in turn means a fresh instance of the client will be executed, and a new deviceID will be issued by Pelion.
 This would create a growing list of stale devices in the device directory list of the Pelion portal webpage so we use the resume feature instead.